 MRI and Ultrasound

-Creates detailed pictures used to diagnose pelvic floor disorders.
+Creates detailed pictures used to diagnose pelvic floor dysfunction.

 While sitting in a toilet-like seat called a defecography chair, X-rays record how fast your rectum empties and how well your muscles work.